JuliaPy/PyCall.jl/README.md

 PyCall is currently a proof-of-concept and work in progress.
 Some basic functionality works, but major TODO items are:

-* Currently, the Python library name is hardcoded, but this should be determined from the `python` executable name given when Python is initialized.
-For now, change the `libpython` variable in `PyCall.jl` to the name of your Python library as needed.

 * Support for passing and returning `Array` and `Tuple` arguments, the former ideally using [NumPy's](http://www.numpy.org/) interface to pass arrays without incurring a copy.